StellarSand/privacy-settings/Privacy Settings/Google-Chrome.md

 #### Third-party cookies
 - Block third-party cookies
   - Allow related sites to see your activity in the group: Off
-- Send a "Do Not Track" request with your browsing traffic: On
+- Send a "Do Not Track" request with your browsing traffic: Off

 #### Ad privacy
 - Ad topics: Off